fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 ![AWS Systems Manager dashboard with navigation along the left side with links for cloudwatch dashboard, application manager, and parameter store.]({static}/images/aws-systems-manager-dashboard.png)

 Click on the "Parameter Store" page from within the menu to get to your values.
 If you do not have any values yet, you will see a landing page.
-In here, you will want to create 4 different parameters.
+In here, you will want to create four different parameters.
 You can name these whatever you would like but make a note of which name you use for which secret as we will use the names to retrieve them.

 For the Twitter secrets, I will name them `twitter_api_key`, `twitter_api_secret`, `twitter_access_token`, and `twitter_access_secret`.